How to Deodorize a House: Attack the Root Cause Before Your Home Hits the Market

 Once you or the smoker in your household has officially taken their habit far away from the home, it’s time to do some damage control.

-Joshua Miller, the President of Rainbow Restoration, a home restoration company established in 1981, gives homeowners these tips to mitigate existing cigarette smoke odors:
+Joshua Miller, president of Rainbow Restoration, a home restoration company established in 1981, gives homeowners these tips to mitigate existing cigarette smoke odors:

-Remember how your clothes and hair smell after a night out at a smoky bar?
-That stench now emanates from all your home’s drapes, rugs, furniture, linens, and all the contents of your closet—and each item will need to either be tossed, placed in storage, or put through the wash.
+Remember how your clothes and hair would smell after a night out at a smoky bar?
+That stench now emanates from all your home’s drapes, rugs, furniture, linens, and all the contents of your closet — and each item will need to either be tossed, placed in storage, or put through the wash.

 Put your soft items through the wash